CDCgov/reportstream-sftp-ingestion/README.md

 files into the import folder, and if there are any errors, we upload an error file for the zip.
 If the original file is not a zip, we just copy it into the import folder.

-#### Manual cloud testing
+#### Manual Cloud Testing

+##### Upload to Our Azure Container

-To trigger file ingestion in a deployed environment, go to the `cdcrssftp{env}` storage account in the Azure portal.
+To trigger file ingestion in a deployed environment, go to the `cdcrssftp{env}` storage account in the Azure Portal.
 In the `sftp` container, upload a file to an `import` folder.
 If that folder doesn't already exist, you can create it by going to `Upload`, expanding `Advanced`, and putting `import` in the `Upload to folder` box!
 [upload_file.png](docs/upload_file.png)

-or
+##### Upload to SFTP Server

-Log into CA SFTP and drop a file into the Output folder.
-Then kick off the Azure Function in the portal.
+Log into CA's SFTP staging environment and drop a file into the `OUTPUT` folder.
+You can either wait for one of our lower environments to trigger, or you can manually trigger the Azure function from the Azure Portal.

-Credentials and URL can be found in Notion under CA Info.
+The credentials and domain name for CA's SFTP environment can be found in Keybase under CA Info.

+To manually trigger the Azure function...

+1. Go to the `polling-function-{env}` function app in the Azure Portal.
+2. Navigate to the CORS section, and add `https://portal.azure.com` as an allowed origin.
+Click save.
+3. Navigate back to the Overview section, and click on the trigger function.
+4. Click on the Test/Run button, and then click on the Run button that pops-up.

 #### End-to-end Tests